| +Home | Museum | Articles | Advertising | Links | EMail Me |

 utilizing magnetic core memory as working storage.

-70 character-per-second serial 7-pin dot-matrix printing mechanism, an
+90 character-per-second serial 7-pin dot-matrix printing mechanism,

 14-digit capacity.
-Model P 249 and P 250 have no memory capability,
+Model P 249 has no memory capability,

 while the P 251 and P 252 have one and two memory registers respectively.